-Nonetheless, it would be ideal to look for a flexible solution that will work with all kinds of channels and devices.
+Nonetheless, looking for a flexible solution that works with all kinds of channels and devices would be ideal.
 Something that fits with the microservices architecture and boosts efficiency during every stage of mobile app development.

 Here's the thing: How you present your brand and app to your audience plays a crucial role in your success.

-That said, picking the right CMS for your mobile app means all the difference, whether it will fail or succeed.
+That said, picking the suitable CMS for your mobile app means all the difference, whether it will fail or succeed.

-This post will walk you through the eight smart tips on how you can pick the right CMS for your mobile app.
+This post will walk you through the eight smart tips on how you can pick the suitable CMS for your mobile app.

 When it comes to mobile application development, it is imperative to identify your goals first.
 The same thing goes when looking for a suitable CMS option.

 What do you want to achieve through your CMS?
-Do you want to boost your engagement, sales, or raise awareness of your mobile app?
+Do you want to boost your engagement and sales or raise awareness of your mobile app?

-Apart from setting these key objectives, you can also look into how you can incorporate them into your mobile app.
+Apart from setting these key objectives, you can also look into how to incorporate them into your mobile app.

 Let's say you want to boost your app engagement.
 Maybe you can work on creating an interactive game app.
-Another option is to zero-in on what features your target users need.
-Doing so ensures that your app is frequently used as it allows people to do what they need to do without the hassle.
+Another option is to zero in on what features your target users need.
+Doing so ensures that your app is frequently used, allowing people to do what they need to do without the hassle.

-A hybrid CMS will integrate API driven headlines with some front end elements from a conventional CMS.
-Therefore, you'll be getting both traditional CMS and headless.
+A Headless CMS will integrate API-driven headlines with some front-end elements from a conventional CMS.

-This is a stark contrast when it comes to just using a traditional type of CMS.
+This is a stark contrast to just using a traditional type of CMS.
 With traditional CMS, the front end and the back end are fused.
 Hence, the types of content you can publish and where are limited.

 Many innovative companies are already working on a microservices architecture.
 This kind of architecture uses a cloud technology that's used to disassemble monoliths.

-It is different from independent services that develop, deploy, and maintain technology separately
+It differs from independent services that develop, deploy, and maintain technology separately.

-Whether it's your mobile app, inventory system, or payment gateway, it would be ideal to connect it with an Application Programming Interface (API).
+Whether it's your mobile app, inventory system, or payment gateway, it would be ideal for connecting it with an Application Programming Interface (API).
 Then, your CMS should be able to slot into that system seamlessly.

 Every mobile app has various developmental needs.
-Now, if you're searching for a CMS that's optimized for mobile apps, make sure that it comes with a mobile-specific software development kit (SDK).
+If you're searching for a CMS optimized for mobile apps, make sure it comes with a mobile-specific software development kit (SDK).

-This will equip web developers in creating dynamic, custom mobile apps.
+This will equip web developers to create dynamic, custom mobile apps.

 What makes a headless CMS like Agility CMS better than a conventional CMS has a content-first approach.
-It also provides access to full APIs, and displaying content in any way that's desired.
+It also provides access to full APIs and displays content in any desired way.

-This process allows you to launch your mobile app to the market quicker.
+This process allows you to launch your mobile app to the market more quickly.

 A mobile app CMS increases your agility in the online marketplace.